hillc255/ScienceQuiz/README.md

 ## Code Description

-Each screen of the quiz, with except for the splash and end pages, uses an Activity and Intent to capture the questions and answers along with displaying the radio buttons and images.
+Each screen of the quiz, with except for the splash and end screens, uses an Activity and Intent to capture the questions and answers along with displaying the radio buttons and images.
 Variables of score and question numbers are passed through with intents.

-Splash page
+Below are 3 screen shots with the splash screen, an unanswered quiz screen and a quiz which has been answered:

 ![alt text](https://github.com/hillc255/ScienceQuiz/blob/master/app/src/main/res/drawable/readme1.png)

-Unanswered question example
 ![alt text](https://github.com/hillc255/ScienceQuiz/blob/master/app/src/main/res/drawable/readme2.png)

-Answered question example
 ![alt text](https://github.com/hillc255/ScienceQuiz/blob/master/app/src/main/res/drawable/readme3.png)

 Activity screens 3-12 could probably be reduced to a single Activity if I knew how to do this!